 Gordon was born and raised in Austrailia and now lives in Little Rock.
 He and his wife Brooke have two children.
 Gordon has been an Advanced Practice Nurse since 1999 and employed at with UAMS since 2010.
 He has headed up several successful telemedicine programs while at UAMS focusing on high-risk pregnancy, incarcerated pregnant women, colposcopy and utilization fo telemedicine to improve healthcare access to underserved populations around the state.

 Nathan is the Outreach and Education Coordinator for the STAR program at UAMS.
-He started with the program in November of 2018.
-Nathan is a graduate of the University of Central Arkansas and while in school there earning his degree in exercise science, he helped to develop the HealthyNOW! program.
-Nathan is originally from Salem, Arkansas and lives in Conway.
+He is a graduate of the University of Central Arkansas and has a Bachelor’s Degree in Exercise and Sport Science.
+Nathan began assisting with the STAR program in 2016 and helped to develop the HealthyNOW! program.
+Nathan is originally from Salem, Arkansas and currently lives in Conway with his goldendoodle, Lady.